fraziphy/balanced-spiking-network/README.md

 -   `balanced_spiking_network/utilities.py`: Contains utility functions used throughout the package.
 -   `setup.py`:  The installation script for the package.
 -   `LICENSE.txt`: The license file for the project.
+-   `CHANGELOG.md`: Documents the version history of the project, listing notable changes, additions, and fixes for each release.
 -   `README.md`: Provides an overview of the project and instructions for installation and usage.

 ------------------------------------------------------------------------------------------------------------